“In medieval Shaftesbury, a traditional town-centre coaching inn reinvented as a funky hotel, perfect for foodies and country lovers”

 - Shopping / markets

-Though not an obvious choice for young families, the hotel is child-friendly and the area is great for an outdoorsy getaway.
-Cots are available for children up to 2 years of age free of charge; extra beds for older children incur a cost.
+Though not an obvious choice for children, the hotel is family-friendly and the area is great for an outdoorsy getaway.
+Adding baby cots and extra beds is good value, plus there's a children's menu in the restaurant.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)